keirbowden/rwdhow/README.md

 The extercises in this workbook guide you through :

-* Creating of a Visualforce page to display the details of a number of cases
+* Creating a Visualforce page to display the details of a number of cases
 * Adding this Visualforce page to the Salesforce1 application
 * Installing the Twitter Bootstrap framework into your Salesforce instance
 * Creating a second Visualforce page using the Boostrap Responsive Web Design framework